Polish govt, unions initial plan to phase out coal by 2049

 “It will be impossible to keep hard coal mining for so long,” said Marta Anczewska, an energy policy officer with environmental organization WWF in Warsaw.
 “This schedule will change because of the economic and climate conditions.”

-The coal sector is in steep decline in much of the world as renewable and other energy sources come down in price and societies increasingly reject the damaging impact on climate change of burning fossil fuels .
+The coal sector is in steep decline in much of the world as renewable and other energy sources come down in price and societies increasingly reject the damaging environmental impact of burning fossil fuels.

 That is also the case for Poland, even though the central European nation still relies on coal for 70% of its electricity generation and is failing to meet emission-reduction milestones as the EU aims to become carbon neutral by 2050.